mperov/fixSegfaultVCS/README.md

 ## Automatization

-To patch library without manualy operation there is [patcher.py](https://github.com/mperov/fixSegfaultVCS/blob/main/patcher.py)
+To patch library without manually operation there is [patcher.py](https://github.com/mperov/fixSegfaultVCS/blob/main/patcher.py)
 Attention, before running **patcher.py** make backup of library which you would like to patch.